 We choose to pay each element of compensation in order to attract and retain the necessary executive talent, reward annual performance and provide incentive for balanced focus.
-The amount of each element of compensation is determined by or under the direction of our Committee, which uses the following factors to determine the amount of salary and other benefits to pay each NEO:
+The amount of each element of compensation is determined by or under the direction of our Committee, which may consider the following factors, among others, to determine the amount of salary and other benefits to pay each NEO:

-- achievement of income to sustain and grow the Company's dividend payments; - attainment of risk-adjusted returns on the Company's investment portfolio; - performance against competitors for the year; - difficulty in achieving desired results in the coming year; - value of their unique skills and capabilities to support long-term performance; - contribution and growth as a member of the executive management team; - professional development and growth of individual executives, the management team and other employees; and - managerial assistance provided to our controlled portfolio companies, including contributions to growth of sales, growth of operating earnings and dividends paid to the Company.
+- achievement of income to sustain and grow the Company's dividend payments; - performance against competitors for the year; - difficulty in achieving desired results in the coming year; - value of their unique skills and capabilities to support long-term performance; - contribution and growth as a member of the executive management team; - · professional development and growth of individual executives, the management team and other employees; and - managerial assistance provided to our subsidiaries, including contributions to growth of revenues, operating efficiencies and operating earnings.

-We do not establish individual goals but focus on the overall profitable growth of our business.
+We do not establish individual goals or set specific financial reporting measures, but focus on the overall profitable growth of our business.